Denis Rancourt

 Denis Rancourt is a former professor of physics at the University of Ottawa.
-Rancourt is widely known for his confrontations with his former employer, the University of Ottawa, over issues involving his grade inflation and "academic squatting," the act of arbitrarily changing the topic of a course without departmental permission.
+Rancourt is widely known for his confrontations with his former employer, the University of Ottawa, over issues involving his grade inflation and "academic squatting", the act of arbitrarily changing the topic of a course without departmental permission.

+Early career

+Rancourt obtained his bachelor's degree in 1980 and subsequently his master's degree in 1981 in physics from the University of Toronto.
+He later obtained a PhD from the University of Toronto also in physics in 1984.
+He subsequently held several postdoctoral positions before obtaining a permanent position at the University of Ottawa which he held for over 20 years, where he eventually obtained the rank of full professor.